MatteoMaske/RoboticsProject/README.md

 ```
 2. Open another terminal and launch the move node
 ```
-roslaunch cpp_publisher move
+rosrun cpp_publisher move
 ```
 3. Open another terminal and launch the planner
 ```
-roslaunch cpp_publisher planner
+rosrun cpp_publisher planner
 ```
 4. Open another terminal and launch the vision node
 ```
-roslaunch py_publisher vision
+rosrun py_publisher vision
 ```

 # Documentation
 ## Move node
 The move node is responsible for moving the robot in the simulation, it's written in C++ and it's based on the ur5 script from locosim.
-The move node is launched by '''rosrun cpp_publisher move'''.
+The move node is launched by ```rosrun cpp_publisher move```.
 The move node publishes the current position of the robot on the topic /ur5/position and it subscribes to the topic /ur5/goal to receive the goal position of the robot.

 ## Planner node
 The planner node is responsible for planning the path of the robot, it's written in C++ and it's based on the ur5 script from locosim.
-The planner node is launched by '''rosrun cpp_publisher planner'''.
+The planner node is launched by ```rosrun cpp_publisher planner```.
 The planner node subscribes to the topic /ur5/position to receive the current position of the robot and it publishes the goal position of the robot on the topic /ur5/goal.

 ## Vision node
 The vision node is responsible for detecting the blocks in the simulation, it's written in Python.
-The vision node is launched by '''rosrun py_publisher vision'''.
+The vision node is launched by ```rosrun py_publisher vision```.
 The vision node subscribes to the topic /ur5/zed_node/left/image_rect_color to receive the image from the camera and it publishes the position of the blocks on the topic vision/vision_detection.

 # Sources
 -[Report](https://docs.google.com/document/u/2/d/e/2PACX-1vQiZPfs2Z4FkhYv-KPZE-VaQdFag_Jqy1Be6Zwl1rrErOfBeSZTSVxRmRH1eSXyPTvBu4t7OcXht-1Q/pub)